Creating A Beekeeping Business Plan

-Below are some guidelines, and a link to a downloadable beekeeping business plan template (PDF).
+Below are some guidelines, and a link to a downloadable beekeeping business plan template (PDF) at the bottom.

 It sounds obvious, but.....are you an experienced beekeeper?

 If not, best get some experience first, and ensure you:

 - you are happy handling the bees,